verifx-prover/verifx/examples/readme.md

 The source code for the implementation of the different CRDTs can be found under `CRDT Verification/src/main/verifx/org/verifx/crdtproofs`.
 That directory contains several other directories for counter CRDTs, set CRDTs, etc.
-The table below contains all implemented CRDTs and specifies in which directory and in which file they are defined.
+The table below contains all implemented CRDTs and specifies the type of CRDT and the path to the file in which they are defined.
+The types are:
+- S: state-based CRDT
+- D: delta state-based CRDT
+- O: operation-based CRDT
+- P: pure operation-based CRDT

 | CRDT                                       | Type | File                                   |
 |--------------------------------------------|------|----------------------------------------|